 “Constructions of the Self in Jewish Mystical Literature,” paper delivered at the 2005 conference of the AJS in Washington, D.C.

-“The Interpretation of Scripture in Jewish Mysticism,” paper delivered at symposium on comparative mysticism (the other two participating scholars were Profs.
+“The Interpretation of Scripture in Jewish Mysticism,” organized and delivered paper at symposium on comparative mysticism (the other two participating scholars were Profs.
 Bernard McGinn and Michael Sells of the University of Chicago) at Congregation Emanu-El in New York City (January, 2004).

 “Jewish Mystical Theology,” part II of three-scholar symposium mentioned above, at Congregation Emanu-El in New York City (March, 2005).

 Consulting reviewer of submissions for: Yale University Press; Brandeis University Press / University Press of New England; Stanford University Press; Oxford University Press; The University of Pennsylvania Press; Academic Studies Press; The Jewish Quarterly Review; The Journal of Jewish Thought and Philosophy; Literature and Theology (Oxford); The Journal of Religion (Chicago); Prooftexts: A Journal of Jewish Literary History

 COURSES TAUGHT AT JTS